argoproj/argo-cd/docs/proposals/rebalancing-clusters-across-shards-dynamically.md

 Inorder to be able to accurately know which shards are being managed by which application-controller, especially in scenarios of redistribution of load, addition/removal of `application controller`, etc., we would need to have a mechanism to assign clusters to the shards.

-The service account used by the application controller has read access to all the resources in the cluster.
+In most scenarios, the service account used by the application controller has read access to all the resources in the cluster.
 Thus, instead of setting the environment variable ARGOCD_CONTROLLER_REPLICAS representing the number of replicas, the number of replicas can be read directly from the number of healthy replicas of the application controller deployment.

+For other scenarios, some users install controller with only `argocd-application-controller-role` role and use it to manage remote clusters only.
+In this case, we would need to update the `argocd-application-controller-role` role and allow controller inspect it's own deployment and find out the number of replicas.

-We would assign one application controller to manage one of the shards and we will store this assignment list in Redis.
+We would assign one application controller to manage one of the shards and we will store this assignment list in ConfigMap.
 The mapping of Application Controller to Shard will store the below information:

 * Name/Id of the shard
 * Name of the Application Controller currently managing the shard
-* Last time of successful update to Redis (Heartbeat)
+* Last time of successful update to ConfigMap (Heartbeat)

-The mapping will be updated in Redis every X (heartbeat interval) seconds with the help of heartbeat process performed by every application controller.
+The mapping will be updated in ConfigMap every X (heartbeat interval) seconds with the help of heartbeat process performed by every application controller.
 If the heartbeat was not performed by the application controller for a certain time, the application controller is assumed to be unhealthy and the number of healthy/managed shards would be reduced, that is, the number of healthy replicas of the application controller deployment changes.

 The heartbeat interval will be a configurable parameter initialized while setting up the application controller.
 This way, users will be able to control the frequency at which they want the heartbeat process to take place.